willddy/willddy.github.com/readings.md

 * Level Ent.
 * Level Mid.

-In quick reading.
 This is a good begining guide for fresh people in linux programming.
 It is also a good quick review book.
 I never learn linux form books but from using experence and system manuals.
 This is a a free book which is recommanded to read to learn lLinux in systematic way.
 ___